 “I probably spend more time here than at my actual home, these days” Marks says.
 She acknowledges the untraditional hours her job requires; she will spend the next weeks fine tuning a project well into the night.
 It’s expected that a whole day will be devoted to getting the drumming right on a single track layer.

 Through the control room glass, the London-based producer looks onto the jungle of the live room, where animal print throws, plants, and a personal shrine of candles and incense surround the tangled set-up of pedals and mics.
 Tucked in among the bohemian interior decorating is a Grammy.
 A single red carnation blossoms from the Album of the Year award, casually repurposing the priceless gramophone as a vase.

 It’s a fitting metaphor for the unassuming talent Marks brings to the studio.
-The accolade itself is for Mark’s mentor-cum-contemporary Flood, the British producer best known for his work with The Killers, The Smashing Pumpkins, and U2 (who’s “How to Dismantle an Atomic Bomb” put the award on the shelf).
+The accolade itself is for Mark’s mentor-cum-contemporary Flood, the British producer best known for his work with The Killers, The Smashing Pumpkins, and U2 (whose “How to Dismantle an Atomic Bomb” put the award on the shelf).
 Thanks to a joint venture between Flood and Alan Moulder (of Artic Monkeys and Interpol fame), Assault and Battery was established as a world-class tracking studio.
-Now an internationally respected producer in her own right, the dark-horse element to Mark’s rise in the industry makes her seat at the controls all the more important.
+Now an internationally respected producer in her own right, Marks has a dark-horse element to her rise in the industry, one that makes her seat at the controls all the more important.